Ordering sampling rules for sequential anomaly identification under sampling constraints

-According to the second result, if the sampling rule $R$ satisfies condition \eqref{cnd1} of Theorem \ref{prop_c}, then, for any $V \subseteq [M]$ that either intersects $A$ when $x(A)>0$ or $A^c$ when $y(A)>0$, it is unlikely to have only a few samples from $V$, if the event $E_{A,V}(m)$ occurs for every $m \in [n/2,n]$, especially when $n$ is large.
+According to the second result, if the sampling rule $R$ satisfies conditions \eqref{NGh_cons1}-\eqref{NGch_cons1}, then for any $V \subseteq [M]$ that either intersects $A$ when $x(A)>0$ or $A^c$ when $y(A)>0$, it is very unlike to have few samples from $V$ when the event $E_{A,V}(m)$ occurs for every $m \in [n/2,n]$, especially for large $n$.
+For the following lemma, we consider the quantity